 Frequently Asked Questions (FAQs)

-What is Open House Chicago (OHC)?
+What is Open House Chicago?

-Who is organizing OHC?
+Who is organizing Open House Chicago?

 What kinds of sites will be involved in Open House Chicago?

-Where are these sites located?
+Where are the sites located?

-Will there be a printed directory of OHC Sites?
+Will there be a printed directory of OHC sites?

 What's the best way to get to, from and between OHC sites?

 Divvy, Chicago's bike-sharing system, and CTA buses and trains are great modes of transit during OHC.
 Divvy is offering discounted 24-hour passes this weekend only.
 To claim a discount code, email firstname.lastname@example.org.
 Divvy will reply between 9am-5pm every day until Sunday evening with a code to redeem at any station.